-Chemical Waste Non-radioactive chemical (solids, liquids, gases) and/or other waste with hazardous chemicals.
-Waste Minimization and Pollution Prevention Guidance Examples of Chemical Waste Non-radioactive lead shielding and lead scrap Chemical reagents; disinfectants, all types Oils, all types Batteries, all types Sodium vapor and HID lamps Fluorescent light tubes and bulbs Photographic film processing solutions and x-ray film Mercury containing items (thermometers, batteries, UV lamps, sphygmomanometers, etc.) Cytotoxic agents & prescription drugs and antibiotic (non-controlled substances) Non-returnable gas cylinders and lecture bottles (18-inch length maximum) Gels contaminated with ethidium bromide, acrylamide or other stains Pharmaceuticals in animal feed and water bottles Tag and Identify General Information - Identification and labeling Incompatible Mixture Use Chemical Waste Tag (NSN-7530-00-L07-5985) from the Self-Service Store/NIH Stock Supply Catalog Identify all major constituents and hazardous components by chemical name Don't use acronym or brand name Complete information on front and back of tag as soon as the first drop of waste is added to the container Label Erlenmeyer flasks, beakers and aspirator waste containers with the word "Waste", chemical contents and date Tag and label HPLC interim waste collection containers Adueous wastes with organic solvents Acids with: Organic, flammable and combustible materials Peroxide forming chemicals with any other waste Oxidizing agents with organic compounds, flammable, and combustible materials Oxidizing agents with reducing agents (e.g. zinc, alkaline metals) Additional information on chemical segregation Waste Container Storage Store in the laboratory where the waste is generated while awaiting pickup DO NOT PUT WASTE CONTAINERS IN HALLWAYS OR OTHER PUBLIC LOCATIONS DO NOT TRANSPORT WASTE ACROSS HALLWAY TO ANOTHER LOCATION FOR STORAGE Ensure that all chemical waste containers are closed securely except at the time waste is added Use NIH approved funnels with lids.
-Close the lid when not adding waste to the container Place liquid waste containers in secondary containment pan(s) away from ignition and heat sources Do not fill containers over the indicated fill line Keep exterior surface of containers free of contamination Chemical waste MUST be picked up within 60 days of the accumulation start date Prohibited waste Management Practices in Laboratories Forbidden waste disposal methods Discarding chemical waste via sinks, in MPW boxes, or trash bins and dumpster Discarding radioactive materials, oxidizers, heavy metals, phenols, acids, and bases in flammable solvent safety cans Treating chemical waste in the laboratory.
+Chemical Waste Non-radioactive chemical (solids, liquids, gases) and other waste with hazardous chemicals.
+Waste Minimization and Pollution Prevention Guidance Examples of Chemical Waste Non-radioactive lead shielding and lead scrap Chemical reagents; disinfectants, all types Oils, all types Batteries, all types Sodium vapor and HID lamps Fluorescent light tubes and bulbs Photographic film processing solutions and X-ray film Mercury-containing items (thermometers, batteries, UV lamps, sphygmomanometers, etc.) Cytotoxic or Cytostatic agents & prescription drugs and antibiotics (non-controlled substances) Non-returnable gas cylinders and lecture bottles Gels contaminated with ethidium bromide, acrylamide, or other stains Pharmaceuticals containing items (e.g., animal feed and water bottles) Tag and Identify General Information - Identification and Iabeling Use Chemical Waste Tag (NSN-7530-00-L07-5985) from the Self-Service Store/NIH Stock Supply Catalog Identify all major constituents and hazardous components by chemical name Don't use acronym or brand name Complete information on front of tag as soon as the first drop of waste is added to the container Label Erlenmeyer flasks, beakers' and aspirator waste containers with the word "Waste," chemical contents, and date Tag and label HPLC interim waste collection containers Additional information on chemical waste tag Incompatible Mixture Do not mix Mercury or Mercury-containing materials with any other waste Dioxin or dioxin containing materials with any other waste Peroxide forming chemicals with any other waste Oxidizing agents with organic compounds, flammable, and combustible materials Oxidizing agents with reducing agents (e.g., zinc, alkaline metals) Additional information on chemical segregation Strong Acids with: Organic, flammable, and combustible materials Basic (caustics) and reactive metals such as sodium, magnesium, and potassium Chemicals which can generate toxic gases upon contact such as sodium cyanide, iron sulfide, azides, and phosphides Waste Container Storage Store in the laboratory where the waste is generated while awaiting pickup DO NOT PUT WASTE CONTAINERS IN THE HALLWAY OR OTHER PUBLIC LOCATIONS.
+DO NOT TRANSPORT WASTE ACROSS HALLWAY TO ANOTHER LOCATION FOR STORAGE Ensure that all chemical waste containers are closed securely except at the time waste is added Use NIH approved funnels with lids.
+Close the lid when not adding waste to the container Place liquid waste containers in secondary containment pan(s) away from ignition and heat sources Do not fill containers over the indicated fill line Keep exterior surface of containers free of contamination Chemical waste MUST be picked up within 60 days of the accumulation start date Prohibited waste Management Practices in Laboratories Forbidden waste disposal methods Discarding chemical waste via sinks (Except where authorized by the NIH Drain Discharge Guidance), in Medical Pathological Waste (MPW) boxes, or trash bins and dumpsters Discarding radioactive materials, oxidizers, heavy metals, phenols, acids, bases, chemicals deemed toxic by inhalation hazards, explosive and reactive chemicals in flammable solvent safety cans Treating chemical waste in the laboratory.
 Example: Evaporating volatile chemicals in laboratory spaces or chemical hoods; Acid/Base neutralization; Waste dilution Waste Minimization and Toxic Chemicals Reduction Waste minimization NIH seeks to support Federal incentives to restrict the purchase and use of specific toxic chemicals by employing sound waste minimization techniques and affirmative procurement strategies.
-Information on Toxic Chemicals Reduction Strategies Before purchasing new chemicals check out NIH's free surplus chemical inventory.
-For the surplus chemical inventory go to NIH FreeStuff website Contact DEP (301-496-7990) for information on NIH's solvent recycling program
+Information on Toxic Chemicals Reduction Initiative Before purchasing new chemicals, check out NIH's free surplus chemical inventory at the NIH FreeStuff website.
+Contact DEP (301-496-7990) for information on NIH's solvent recycling program